-René Vidal enters his first season as an assistant coach for the Washington University in St. Louis men’s tennis program.
+René Vidal enters his second season as an assistant coach for the Washington University in St. Louis men’s tennis program.

-Vidal is a six-time NCAA Division I Conference Championship tennis coach at Boise State University, Colgate University and Mississippi State University.
-He began his career as a sport science intern under the tutelage of Dr. Paul Roetert at the USTA Player Development Headquarters in Miami before joining the Boise State men’s and women’s tennis programs as an assistant coach.
+Vidal is a six-time NCAA Division I Conference Championship at Boise State University, Colgate University, and Mississippi State University.
+He began his career as a USTA Player Development sport science intern before joining the Boise State men's and women's tennis programs as an assistant coach.

 After serving as assistant men’s coach at the College of William & Mary, Vidal joined Colgate as an assistant before being promoted to head men’s and women’s tennis coach.
 While at Colgate, he led the women’s program to its third-consecutive Patriot League Conference Championship and was voted Patriot League Conference Women’s Coach of the Year.

-Before joining the Mississippi State women’s program, Vidal spent three years as a high-performance coach at Evert Tennis Academy in Boca Raton (Fla.), where he trained elite players such as Jesse Levine (ATP/University of Florida), Caitlin Whoriskey (WTA/University of Tennessee), Allie Will (WTA/University of Florida) and Matt Manasse (Purdue University).
+Before joining the Mississippi State women’s program, Vidal spent three years as a high-performance coach at Evert Tennis Academy in Boca Raton (Fla.), where he trained elite players such as Jesse Levine (ATP/University of Florida), Caitlin Whoriskey (WTA/University of Tennessee), and Allie Will (WTA/University of Florida).
 At Mississippi State, Vidal led the women's team to its first-ever SEC Championship, a No. 30 ITA national ranking and an NCAA tournament appearance.

 Vidal’s success at Mississippi State led to a head coaching position at Southern Illinois (Carbondale), where he immediately turned the program around, guiding the women’s tennis team to the Missouri Valley Conference (MVC) Championship semifinals in his second year.

-His son Angelo is currently a member of the men’s tennis team at Kenyon College.
+His son Angelo is a sophomore on the men's tennis team at Kenyon College.

 Vidal holds a bachelor’s degree in public administration from Florida International University and a master of science in sports management from St. Thomas University (Fla).
 Prior to competing for Broward College (Fla.), he was an ETA nationally ranked junior tennis player.